Hints and Tips for Technical Professionals

-It’s important to know that your resume and cover letter are marketing documents.
+It’s important to know that your résumé and cover letter are marketing documents.
 Also keep in mind that the average employer takes about seven seconds to review these documents.
 They’re not reading: they’re skimming.
 So you need to make it clear right off the bat how you can add value.

-Use action words, customize your pitch
+Use action words and customize your pitch

 When highlighting your professional experience, use accomplishment statements rather than descriptions of your role.
 Start with an action verb.
 Then detail the impact that action had: Did you increase, decrease, modify, or change anything in your work?
 Finally, be sure to quantify the accomplishments.
 Data helps.